rachev3/basketball-highlights-extractor/README.md

 1. Download the YouTube video at the highest available quality (up to 1080p)
 2. Extract and analyze the audio track
-3. Identify the loudest moments and filter out referee whistles
+3. Identify the loudest moments, filter out referee whistles, and ensure at least 1 minute between highlights
 4. Extract video clips around those moments
 5. Optionally compile them into a single highlight video